vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 13. 76

-Garudalesvara-(uader VS) L. g. by Gandhamadana-(m, on which Badri- T K P 67
+Garuḍalesvara-(uader VS) L. g. by Gandhamadana-(m, on which Badri- T K P 67

 gāth is situated) Nr.
 65 10 q by T.